13 Shopify Competitors And Alternatives In 2025

 • Flexible and scalable as per your business requirements

-• Comes with a drag-drop page builder
+• Comes with a drag-and-drop page builder

 • Essential back office integrations